epsilon537/boxlambda/docs/components_riscv_dbg.md

 To summarize:

 1. The above OpenOCD config file is used to connect to the JTAG TAP of a Verilator model.
-2. The JTAG TAP is implemented by a `riscv-dbg` core connected to an Ibex RISCV32 core.
+2. The JTAG TAP is implemented by the `riscv-dbg` core.
-3. The JTAG TAP is used to debug the software running on the Ibex RISCV32 core.
+3. The `riscv-dbg` core provides debug support for the connected Ibex RISCV32 core.
 4. The JTAG TAP is accessed using a socket-based OpenOCD transport protocol called `remote_bitbang`.

 For a step-by-step guide on setting up a debug session, refer to [this section](test-build-hello-world.md#connecting-gdb-to-the-hello-world-build-on-verilator).